meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Preconditions

-Preconditions are guards that apply to certain commands based on the current state. `Top` represents the precondition always being satisfied.  `Bot` is the opposite - namely that the precondition is never saisfied.
-The `Logic` type contains various boolean operators that can be applied to the model and command, and the outcome of the operator determines if the precondition is satisfied or not.
+Preconditions are guards that apply to certain commands based on the current state. `Top` represents the precondition always being satisfied.  `Bot` is the opposite, the precondition is never satisfied.
+The `Logic` type contains various boolean operators that can be applied to the model and command.
+The outcome of the operator determines if the precondition is satisfied or not.

 Because the pre-condition is only used when generating lists of programs, it doesn't need to use concrete values.
 So it doesn't need to be polymorphic and exists only for the `Symbolic` HKT.